LudgerS/CSreconstruction/README.md

 The 3 scripts (exampleCSreco_2D.m, exampleCSreco_19F.m, exampleCSreco_1H.m) are identical except for the extracted data and some default parameter values.

-This code is licensed under GNU GPLv3.
+If you use this software, please cite the above publication.
+The code is licensed under GNU GPLv3.